Kuska-ssb/solar/README.md

 # 🌞 Solar

-The idea behing solar is to build IoT devices that speaks [Secure Scuttlebut](https://scuttlebutt.nz/), using the [Kuska](https://github.com/Kuska-ssb) rust libraries and mainly based on [async_std](https://async.rs/)
+The idea behing solar is to enable community hardware devices to speaks [Secure Scuttlebut](https://scuttlebutt.nz/), using the [Kuska](https://github.com/Kuska-ssb) rust libraries and mainly based on [async_std](https://async.rs/)

 Current status is: